Full Mouth Reconstruction: Dental Bridges

 An impression of the patient's teeth is taken and it is sent to dental technicians who make customized bridges.
 The process takes a couple of weeks, but the patient will be fitted with temporary crowns and a temporary bridge for the time being.

-During the second appointment, the dentist will take off the temporary bridge and crowns in order to attach the customized ones.
+During the second appointment, the dentist in Phoenix, AZ will take off the temporary bridge and crowns in order to attach the customized ones.
 Adjustments will be made to ensure a good fit so that the patient is comfortable, thus completing the full mouth reconstruction process.
 Dental bridges can last up to 15 years if the patient practices good oral hygiene and visits a dentist twice a year for checkups.

 Replacing missing teeth with dental bridges restores the patient's ability to speak properly and chew food.
 There might be a bit of an adjustment period while the patient gets used to the restoration.
-Dentists recommend starting off with soft foods while getting used to dental bridges.
+Dentists in 85053 recommend starting off with soft foods while getting used to dental bridges.

 Taking care of dental bridges